The 2017 renewable power percentage is 14.22%.

-If the renewable power percentage is not published by 31 March, a default formula will apply as stated under the Renewable Energy (Electricity) Act 2000.
+If the amendment is not made by 31 March, a default formula will apply for that year, as stated in the Renewable Energy (Electricity) Act 2000.
 For more information about the default formula refer to

 About The Clean Energy Regulator